Guide to UK Applications • Guide to US Applications

 What goes into a school profile?

-- Background information – The school profile should contain a paragraph about the school, when it was founded, a brief mention of vision and mission and admission guidelines.
+The school profile should contain a paragraph about the school, when it was founded, a brief mention of the vision and mission and admission guidelines.

-- Demographic information – This subhead should have a description of the student body and the community in which the school is located, along with information about the socioeconomic and ethnic mix.
-It can also touch upon the education level of parents, major employers, financial profile of the students, the percentage of scholarship attendees and any other features of interest.
+This subhead should describe the student body and the community in which the school is located, along with information about the socioeconomic and ethnic mix.
+It can also touch upon the education level of parents, major employers, the financial profile of the students, the percentage of scholarship attendees and any other features of interest.

-- Standardised test scores – Your school needs to report on the distribution and ranges of SAT/ACT/SAT subject tests, how many students took these test out of the entire class and what was the average test score received by these students.
+Your school needs to report on the distribution and ranges of SAT/ACT/SAT subject tests, how many students took these tests out of the entire class and what was the average test score received by these students.
 If students do not take these exams, then information on exams such as JEE, CET, CLAT, NEET or other entrance exams can be mentioned.

-- Unique elements – If your school has any accreditation, institutional memberships, and special recognition and honours, then details about this should be incorporated here.
+If your school has any accreditation, institutional memberships and special recognition and honours, then details about this should be incorporated here.

-- Acceptances and matriculations – The school profile can also include institutions where previous students have been admitted to and should even include those where students have been admitted but have not enrolled.
+The school profile can also include institutions where previous students have been admitted and should even include those where students have been admitted but have not enrolled.

 What makes an impactful profile?

 AOs go through hundreds of thousands of applications each year.
-As such, your school profile needs to accurately portray the uniqueness of your school in a clear and concise manner.
+As such, your school profile needs to accurately portray the uniqueness of your school clearly and concisely.
 Try to make the information as visual as possible by using graphs and charts.
 Remember, the school profile is not a marketing document, so it needs to be different from the school admissions brochure and needs to provide context so that the AOs can determine how your results compare to the rest of the school.

 While the school profile isn’t a mandatory document, it is beneficial to include this as part of your application.
-If your school doesn’t have a profile, you can ask your school counsellor to create this with as much information that they have; it may not be as elaborate, but can touch upon important aspects of your school in a tabular form.
-If you need help on other parts of the US admissions process, read about the letters of recommendations here and essay writing tips here.
+If your school doesn’t have a profile, you can ask your school counsellor to create this with as much information as they have. it may not be as elaborate, but it can touch upon important aspects of your school in a tabular form.
+If you need help on other parts of the US admissions process, read about the letters of recommendation here and essay writing tips here.
 If you have any other questions, get in touch with us.